-Ahem, nude food is about returning to the basics, trying to get away from processed, complicated stuff, and finding the joys of eating whole food.
+Nutrition for me is about returning to the basics, trying to get away from processed, complicated stuff, and finding the joys of eating whole food.
+I like value for my dollar, and the same goes for my calories.
+Throughout I’ll show you how to increase your fibre, decrease your simple sugars, get the healthy protein, carbs and fats you need and all the while increasing the yum factor!
+I love food probably more than you do.
 I am a vegan but respect your choices as long as you are eating nutrient rich food and getting the most bang for your caloric buck!

 Sweet Potato Cashew Lentil Soup